 Before starting the BLET application process, you must demonstrate 10th grade reading proficiency by taking the Reading Test administered in the Student Center.
 To register for the reading proficiency test go to F-103c on the day of the test.
 Preregistration is not needed.
 Bring picture ID to the test.

 The reading comprehension test is offered on the first and third Monday of each month at 9:00 a.m.
 There is no registration fee or process; all that is needed for the test is a picture ID.

-Applicants for admission to the Basic Law Enforcement Training (BLET) Academy will be expected to possess those requisites for employment as a police officer or Deputy Sheriff as established by the North Carolina Administrative Code, as well as admission requirements of Wilson Community College.
+Applicants for admission to the Basic Law Enforcement Training (BLET) Academy will be expected to possess those requisites for employment as a police officer or Deputy Sheriff as established by the North Carolina Administrative Code, and any other admission requirements deemed necessary by Wilson Community College.

 North Carolina Community College System rules provide a tuition exemption for all employed law enforcement officers, including BLET applicants sponsored by a law enforcement agency or Sheriff.
 This is a savings of approximately $560.00 to the individual or agency.
 Required books, materials, and ammunition are provided by the college at no cost to the student.
 Required clothing and medical examination are the student's responsibility at an approximate cost of $600.00.
 This program is approved for Pell Grant.
 Students should contact the financial aid office for more information.
 Weapons, leather gear, handcuffs, and vehicles are provided by Wilson Community College at no cost to the student.